The notion of publishing is central to Form Builder/Form Runner.

 - Form Builder is no longer part of the equation

-When you start publishing a form with the Publish button at the bottom of Form Builder, a dialog opens to confirm the application name form name:
+When you start publishing a form with the Publish button at the bottom of Form Builder, a dialog opens to confirm the application name and form name:

 If you decide to go ahead with publishing, simply use the Publish button.

 When versioning is enabled, you have a choice, when publishing, of whether to create a new form version or to overwrite an existing one.

 [SINCE Orbeon Forms 2016.1]